Annaëlle Bénard

 IPHC UMR7178, Strasbourg (Dr Cédric Sueur)

-The results reveal strongly hierarchical networks in which certain individuals act as key intermediaries, facilitating efficient resource distribution throughout the colony.
+The study reveals a hierarchical network in which certain individuals play the role of key intermediaries, ensuring efficient resource distribution throughout the colony.

 Final year at Dalhousie University (Nova Scotia, Canada).